 Kyle thought back on that one.
 “That’s because you…”

 Avera slunk lower into the chair.
-It was his turn to grin.
+Kyle grinned maniacally.

 “It’s not funny!
 She’s got some weird freaky powers or something.”

-“Great!
-We were supposed to be there 20 minutes ago.
+“Great!”
+Avera clapped her hands, “we were supposed to be there twenty minutes ago.
 I’ll watch the shop.”
+She pushed him out the front door and slammed it shut.

-Kyle headed out the door.
-He was in section C. It would take him close to 40 minutes to walk to Section Q. He started off down the corridor, staying a safe distance from the safety railing.
+Through the front windows, he watched Avera bunker down behind the counter in which he could only describe as offensively defensive.
+The first person going into that shop now was in for a surprise.
+Kyle looked around.
+He was in Section C. It would take him close to 40 minutes to walk to Section Q. He started off down the hallway, keeping a safe distance from the safety railing.

 THERE IS A THING YOU CAN TRY.